MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Method

 We train the controller with reinforcement learning, using downstream task performance as feedback for its skill selections.
 For each training trace, the controller makes a sequence of Top-$K$ selections while the executor incrementally builds the trace-specific memory bank.
 After construction, we evaluate the resulting memory bank on the trace's memory-dependent training queries and use the resulting task performance as the reward (e.g., F1 or success rate).

-A key technical detail is that the controller's action is an ordered Top-$K$ \emph{set} selected without replacement, rather than a single discrete action.
-We therefore compute the joint log-probability $\log \pi_\theta(A_t\mid s_t)$ under the without-replacement selection process and use it in standard policy-gradient style objectives via importance weighting and clipping.
-Concretely, the joint probability can be written as
+A key technical detail is that the controller's action is an ordered Top-$K$ \emph{list} selected without replacement, rather than a single discrete action.
+We therefore compute the joint log-probability $\log \pi_\theta(A_t\mid h_t)$ under this selection process and use it in standard policy-gradient objectives~\citep{schulman2017proximal} via importance weighting and clipping.
+Concretely, for $A_t=(a_{t,1},\dots,a_{t,K})$, the joint probability is

-which reduces to the usual single-action case when $K=1$.
-Appendix~\ref{appendix:rl_objective} provides implementation details.
+which reduces to the single-action case when $K=1$.
+Appendix~\ref{appendix:rl_objective} gives implementation details.